gkappler/Sterbestatistik/averageeffects_months.md

 \fig{./adjusted_deaths}

-The age- and gender-adjusted mortality counts in 2020 are generally lower because the German population has been steadily aging in recent years.
+The age- and gender-adjusted mortality counts in 2020 are generally lower than the unadjusted counts because the German population has been steadily aging in recent years.

 ### Year aggregated mortality